esullivan9/complex_roots/README.md

 number using the values of x and y which the user entered (ex: if the user entered 3 for x and -2 for y, the program would tell them that their complex number is 3+-2i).
-It then prompts them for the root they which to find (ex: if the user enters a 2, they have requested for the second roots of their complex number) and after they have entered this value, the program will display to the screen the roots (in the form z = x + yi) for the selected complex number.
+It then prompts them for the root they which to find (ex: if the user enters a 2, they have requested for the second roots of their complex number) and after they have entered this value, the program will display to the screen the roots (in form #1) for the selected complex number.
 The number of roots that will be displayed is determined by the value of n; thus, the number of roots displayed is equal to n - 1.

 -----------------------------------------------------------------------------------------------------------------------------------------
 Example: A user enters 3 for x, -5 for y and 4 for n.